School of Human Movement, Sport, & Leisure Studies

 HMSL Variable Credit Courses as Additional courses

-In addition to the HMSL core courses the HMSL Graduate Program offers independent study courses known as Variable Credit and Variable Title courses.
-These are most commonly developed with your advisor on a specific topic of interest.
-Students can register for up to a maximum of 3 credit hours of variable credits per semester if less than 30 credit hours have been completed towards the degree.
+In addition to the HMSL core courses the HMSL Graduate Program offers independent study courses known as Variable Credit courses.
+These most commonly are developed with your advisor on a specific topic of interest.
 The following variable credit classes are available:

 HMSL 6820 - Topics in HMSLS (1-3)